aalemayhu/dotfiles/README.md

 This repository contains the configurations files I use both on Linux and macOS.
+Use this at your own risk and don't expect any support from me if you break your default setup.

 To install on a server run `make` or `make desktop` for a desktop environment.